inseven/statuspanel/README.markdown

 ### Build Numbers

-The iOS and macOS apps use auto-generated build numbers that attempt to encode the build timestamp, along with some details of the commit used.
+The iOS app uses auto-generated build numbers that attempt to encode the build timestamp, along with some details of the commit used.
 They follow the format:

 ```
 YYmmddHHMMxxxxxxxx